emptynick/voyager-docs/README.md

 ## TODO

 - Parse alert blocks
-- Parse and display images
+- Display images in a lightbox